dotintegral/Dasz/README.md

 #### `getInitialState(widgetId, config)`

 Whenever a new widget instance is being created, `getInitialState` is being called.
 It should return an initial state for the newly created instance.
 Since the method is synchronus, it should not perform any actions that might take some time (like checking if your service is available).
 It should just register the component with it's configuration and return an initial state (like a 'widget loading...' message).

 Now, notice that you can have a multiple instances of widgets defined inside multiple board config files, but all of them will be connected to a single worker.
 So there is only one worker per widget type.
 One can spawn separate workers inside main `worker.js` file if needed.

-#### `on(eventName, callback(ids, state))`
+#### `on(eventName, callback(ids, data))`

 An implementation of event bus, identically to `events.EventEmitter.on`.
 In fact, it's prefered to use native Node's events.